GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/controllers/events-controller/events-controller.md

 #### Parameters

-  - eventType: An event type that will be observed.
+  - `eventType`: An event type that will be observed.

 #### Returns